-The Commonwealth has continued to demonstrate ample flexibility both in the form of the rebuilt stabilization fund as well as its ability to cut expenses in response to unforeseen weakness.
+The Commonwealth has consistently supported financial flexibility both in the form of the rebuilt stabilization fund as well as its ability to cut expenses in response to unforeseen weakness.
 Similar to many states, the Commonwealth has faced budgetary challenges at several points in the current economic expansion, including from the impact of shifting federal tax law and from unexpected demands for Medicaid triggered in part by federal health reform.
-Although these factors have weighed on consistent progress in rebuilding the stabilization fund balance to prerecession levels, the existing balance is adequate and considerable flexibility remains.
+Although these factors have weighed on its progress in rebuilding the stabilization fund balance to prerecession levels, the existing balance is adequate and considerable additional flexibility remains.